The-Puppet14/The-Nerve-Centre/README.md

 Horology: A heap of stuff about Horology and Watchmaking, including explanations on how watches work, diagrams and more!

 DISCLAIMER!
 Most of the skills / Topics that this repo focus on (e.g. Cybersecurity) are of a legally sensitive nature, and therefore should be treated with respect and responsibility.
 Remember the spider man quote!
 I am not gonna take liability for your messups, so don't be a Pillock / Skid!
 This stuff is sensitive, and I dont want people ruining it for others while ending up in legal trouble.
 Thank you very much!

+MESSAGE FOR MY CONTRIBUTORS: DON'T MERGE THE BRANCHES!
+IT DELETES THEIR READMEs AND REPLACES IT WITH THE MAIN ONE!
+LEAVE IT BE MY FRIENDS!
+THANKS FOR YOUR HELP!